 Let me be honest – I don’t like winter.
 I don’t like the cold, and I don’t want to be outside.
 I’m not the kind of person who participates in activities like skiing, snowboarding, or sledding.
 When winter comes, I am inclined to hunker down inside my warm house.
 Yep, to me, winter is cold and dark and goes on far too long.

 There are times when life can feel like winter.
-But sometimes, when we face cold, dark, and bleak times in life it can be hard to imagine spring will follow.
+And often, when we face cold, dark, and bleak times in life it can be hard to imagine spring will follow.
 No one is exempt from this – for all of us, life ebbs and flows, and at some point, we’ll all face a winter season.
 (John 16:33)

 First, recognize a time of darkness and cold are common to all of us.
-The Bible is full of examples.
-(Genesis 50, Ruth 1, Job 1) When it happens, it’s easy to feel isolated, but try to remember others have experienced winters too.
+The Bible is full of examples (Gen 50, Ruth 1, Job 1).
+When it happens, we can feel isolated, but try to remember others have experienced winters too.

-Second, remember it is a season; it is not going to last forever.
-(Ecclesiastes 3:1-8) One of the most critical parts of moving through winter is to experience it for the moment it is while keeping focused on the spring ahead.
-It’s easy for me to wistfully daydream about how great it was before winter began.
-Conversely, I can waste a lot of time and energy stuck in one place focusing on last spring.
-But I’ve learned it’s a delicate balance of continual walking combined with forward-looking.
-What I cannot do is stop and focus on the cold.
-We’re supposed to walk through the valley, not sit in it (Psalm 23).
+Third, remember it is a season; it is not going to last forever (Ecc 3:1-8).
+One of the most critical parts of moving through winter experiencing in the moment, while remaining focused on the spring ahead.
+It’s easy to wistfully daydream about how great it was before winter began, but that’s never helpful.
+We can waste a lot of time and energy stuck in one place focusing on last spring.
+But moving forward requires forward-looking.
+Don’t stop and focus on the cold.
+Remember, we’re supposed to walk through the valley, not sit in it (Psalm 23).

 Don’t despise the colder seasons.
-Remember, when it’s cold and bleak, we also get to see the magnificence of sun upon ice crystals, reminding us of God’s promises of restoration and redemption.
-(Proverbs 3:5-6, James 1:2-8, John 16:33, 1 Peter 5:10)
+Remember, when it’s cold and bleak, we also get to see the magnificence of sun upon ice crystals, reminding us of God’s promises of restoration and redemption (Proverbs 3:5-6, James 1:2-8, John 16:33, 1 Peter 5:10).